 The offshore oil and gas market is highly cyclical with demand linked to the price of oil and gas, which tends to fluctuate depending on many factors, including global economic activity and levels of inventory.
 In addition to the price of oil and gas, the availability of acreage and local tax incentives or disincentives and requirements for maintaining interests in leases affect activity levels in the oil and gas industry.
 Price levels for oil and gas by themselves can cause additional fluctuations by inducing changes in consumer behavior.
-During the year ended December 31, 2010, the market for our assets in the U.S. Gulf of Mexico was disrupted by events related to the sinking of the Deepwater Horizon drilling rig.
-After the Deepwater Horizon incident, the U.S. Department of Interior imposed a moratorium on offshore deepwater drilling operations, which caused a dramatic decrease in demand for helicopters supporting oil and gas activities in the region.
-Although the moratorium has been lifted, the process of issuing permits to drill remains slow, which continues to have a negative impact on demand for helicopter services in the U.S. Gulf of Mexico.

-We believe the slowdown will not significantly impact our future results in the U.S. Gulf of Mexico because our activities are mainly focused on longer-term production, maintenance and inspection work rather than on short-term exploration and development projects.
-For the last six years we have provided transportation services to government inspectors of offshore installations, drilling rigs and platforms; this contract was renewed in 2011 and is expected to run through 2016.
-As of December 31, 2012, 20 of our helicopters were operating under this contract with customer options to increase the number to up to 30 helicopters.
+For the last seven years we have provided transportation services to government inspectors of offshore installations, drilling rigs and platforms.
+This contract was renewed in 2011 and is expected to run through 2016.
+As of December 31, 2013, 25 of our helicopters were operating under this contract with customer options to increase the number to up to 30 helicopters.

 Brazil is among the most important markets for offshore oil and gas activity world-wide.
-We believe the Brazilian market will require significant additions to the medium and heavy helicopter fleet currently in operation in the country as it expands its production efforts over time.
-The U.S. Energy Information Administration has stated that recent discoveries of large offshore, pre-salt oil deposits could transform Brazil into one of the larger oil producers in the world, and Petroelo Brasileiro S.A. ("Petrobras Brazil") has estimated that it will achieve an oil production target of approximately six million barrels per day by 2020.
+We believe the Brazilian market will require significant additions to the heavy and medium helicopter fleet currently in operation in the country as it expands its production efforts over time.
+The U.S. Energy Information Administration has stated that recent discoveries of large offshore, pre-salt oil deposits could transform Brazil into one of the larger oil producers in the world, and Petroelo Brasileiro S.A. ("Petrobras

+Brazil") has estimated that it will achieve an oil production target of approximately four million barrels per day by 2020.
 We committed to participate in this market by acquiring an ownership interest in Aeróleo Taxi Aereo S/A ("Aeróleo"), a Brazilian helicopter operator, in July 2011.
-Subsequently, however, Aeróleo experienced operating difficulties, which are more fully described under Item 1.
-Business "Markets-International Markets".
-Due to resulting liquidity issues experienced by Aeróleo, as of December 31, 2012, we had deferred the recognition of \$7.0 million of revenues from Aeróleo and, together with our partner, have also contributed \$9.2 million of additional debt capital to Aeróleo to enable it to continue operating.
-Refer to Item 1A of Part II- "Risk Factors-We rely on relatively few customers for a significant share of our revenues, the loss of any of which could adversely affect our business and results of operations" for additional information.
+A detailed discussion of some of the financial difficulties experienced by Aeróleo thereafter is described below.

-We also sponsor a search and rescue service in the U.S. Gulf of Mexico on a subscription basis.
-We currently have four AW139 helicopters configured for this service and several subscribers.
+We also provide search and rescue services in the U.S. Gulf of Mexico on a subscription basis.
+We currently have three AW139 helicopters configured for this service and several subscribers.

-Contract-Leasing
+Dry-Leasing

-Beginning in 2005, we began to deploy helicopters in international markets, frequently under contract-lease arrangements to third parties.
-The majority of these helicopters are supporting oil and gas activities in regions of rapidly expanding activity, such as Brazil, India and Indonesia.
+Beginning in 2005, we began to deploy helicopters in international markets, frequently under dry-lease arrangements to third parties.
+The majority of these helicopters are supporting oil and gas activities in regions of rapidly expanding activity, such as Brazil and India.
 We also have equipment working in the North Sea, Mexico and Spain.
-As of December 31, 2012, we had 49 helicopters located in foreign jurisdictions compared with 15 helicopters as of December 31, 2006.
+As of December 31, 2013, we had 41 helicopters located in foreign jurisdictions compared with 15 helicopters as of December 31, 2006.
 In many cases the helicopters are contracted to local helicopter operators, which often prefer to lease helicopters rather than purchase them.

-Contract-leasing affords us the opportunity to access new markets without significant initial infrastructure investment and generally without ongoing operating risk,
+Dry-leasing affords us the opportunity to access new markets without significant initial infrastructure investment and generally without ongoing operating risk.